la-nocerina/.github/profile/readme.md

 ---

 ## Hello everybody 🎉
-This space was created as a binder for several dedicated repos from the expansion and improvement of the static old website "La Rocca".
+This space was created as a binder for several dedicated repos from the expansion and improvement of the old ERP (_Enterprise Resource Planning_) of "La Nocerina".
 Everything you see is property of relative makers, dev and owner of brands.

 ---
 - <b>Remember:</b> This space is not open project.